mrbinky3000/responsive_carousel/README.md

 - Things get weird if a user touches both the left and right scroll arrows at the same time.
 - Sometimes arrows become un responsive if you press them in rapid succession on iPads / iPhones.
 A quick swipe with your finger seems to make the arrows respond again.
 - Including Facebook's "Like" buttons on the same page as the carousel slows the heck out of the carousel on older Droids.
-This is because Facebook's javascript is contantly causing the broswer to do a reflow every few milliseconds.
+This is because Facebook's javascript is constantly causing the browser to do a repaint every few milliseconds.

 ##Config Options